greghendershott/racket-mode/Reference.md

 active in the REPL is not used.

-If the file is non-trivial and/or is not compiled to a .zo bytecode file, then it may take many seconds before the original form is displayed and you can start stepping.
-During this time, Emacs will not be blocked -- but other [`racket-mode`](#racket-mode) or [`racket-repl-mode`](#racket-repl-mode) commands might block until this command completes.
+If the file is non-trivial and/or is not compiled to a .zo bytecode file, then it might take many seconds before the original form is displayed and you can start stepping.

 With a prefix, also expands syntax from racket/base -- which can result in very many expansion steps.